eserie/wax-ml/README.md

 filters, FFT, the eigen-decomposition of matrices, Riccati solvers for optimal control and filtering...

-By adopting a "no-framework" approach WAX aim to be an efficient tool to combine modern machine learning approaches with more traditional ones.
+By adopting a "no-framework" approach WAX-ML aim to be an efficient tool to combine modern machine learning approaches with more traditional ones.

 Some recent work have been made in this directions, for instance see [2].

-WAX may also be useful for developing research ideas in areas such as *online machine learning* (see [1]).
+WAX-ML may also be useful for developing research ideas in areas such as *online machine learning* (see [1]).

-## What is WAX?
+## What is WAX-ML?

-Well, WAX has some pretty ambitious design and implementation goals.
+Well, WAX-ML has some pretty ambitious design and implementation goals.

 To do things right, we decided to start small and in an open-source design from the beginning.

-For now, WAX contains:
+For now, WAX-ML contains:

 - transformation tools that we call "unroll" transformations allowing to apply any transformation, possibly statefull, on sequential data.
 It generalizes the RNN